Personal Actions to Protect Our Air

 Adjust Driving Habits

-Driving is a typical person’s most air-polluting activity.
+Driving is one of the most air-polluting activities for the typical person.
 Consider these options for reducing your impact on our air:

 • Combine Trips: Vehicles on the road create more than 25% of all air pollution nationwide.

-• Take the Bus or Carpool: The average driver spends about 56 cents per mile on their vehicle, including ownership and maintenance.
+• Take the Bus or Carpool: The average driver spends approximately 56 cents per mile on their vehicle, including ownership and maintenance costs.

 • Ride a Bike or Walk: These are simple ways to get exercise and help clear the air.

-• Telecommute: Just telecommuting one day a week for a year can save the typical commuter about 1,200 miles on their vehicle and about $455 in total driving costs.
+• Telecommuting just one day a week for a year can save the typical commuter about 1,200 miles on their vehicle and approximately $455 in total driving costs.

 • Check your Tires: Properly inflating your tires can save up to 18 gallons of gas per year.